Pierce County Council

 The Pierce County Council is a county legislative council with jurisdiction over Pierce County, Washington.
 In addition to serving as the legislative branch of the county's government, the council is responsible for managing the Pierce County Sheriff's Office, public health and human services, public transportation (including the Pierce County Airport), wastewater management, parks, open space, trails, records, elections, and licensing.

 The council also has the ability to fill vacancies in the Washington House of Representatives and Washington State Senate.

 Structure

-There are seven member of the Pierce County Council, each elected to serve four-year terms.
-Each member represents a district including approximately 130,000 residents.
-Council members are elected on a partisan basis.
+The Pierce County Council has seven members who are elected in partisan elections to four-year terms.
+Each member represents a geographically contiguous district that includes approximately 131,500 residents.
+When a vacancy occurs, the local county parties nominate three candidates, one of whom is selected by the County Council.